 Yes.
 Please discuss with anyone in the Sixth Form team should you feel you need some extra support.
 If it is an academic issue we can arrange for some mentor support to overcome this.
-If it is support of a more personal or sensitive nature we can make a referral to the School Counsellor should you feel this is necessary.
+If it is support of a more personal or sensitive nature we can make a referral to the Safeguarding team, who will find the right support, should you feel this is necessary.

 Yes, once you have officially passed your test.
-Please provide a copy of your driver’s licence and car registration number to Mr C O’Hara via main reception.
+Please provide a copy of your driver’s licence and car registration number to Main Reception.
 You may park on the main car park – please press the buzzer and explain to reception who you are.

 There are a limited number of lockers available within the Sixth Form Centre.
-If available, a deposit of £5 is required, to be given to Mrs Belstone on the main reception in exchange for a key.
+If available, a deposit of £5 is required, to be given to Main Reception in exchange for a key.
 Those students who are part of the Football Academy can be assigned a locker in the sports hall following a similar procedure; please discuss this with Mr Forsyth.

-All Year 12 students are expected to organise and complete a work experience placement during 3rd to 7th July 2017.
+All Year 12 students are expected to organise and complete a work experience placement during the first week of July 2019.
 The purpose of this is to develop skills and gain experience in fields of employment that they may wish to pursue.
 University admissions departments and employers also wish to see evidence of this experience to support your application in that chosen area.